desiby/stelligent-u/03-iam/README.md

 stack's two roles in order to pass those values to the CLI function.
 You probably used the AWS web console to get the ARN for each role.
 What could you have done to your CFN template to make that unnecessary?_

+>*export the roles arn values in the Output section of the template*

 #### Task: Stack Outputs